betterscientificsoftware/bssw.io/Articles/Blog/2020-03-making-myself-better.md

                          local_values_begin);
 }
 ```
-The actual implementation in the last few lines is unimportant to us
+The actual implementation in the last few lines is unimportant
-here; the point simply is: The function has three input arguments
+here; the point simply is: the function has three input arguments
 (plus the `this` pointer) that could all be wrong or in undefined
 states and we should check that they are valid individually and in
-combination -- because you bet that
+combination — because you bet that
-at some point someone wrote code calling this function and did so while the
+at some point someone will write code calling this function and do so while the
-sun was setting beautifully, immediately followed by a night figuring why
+sun was setting beautifully, and it will be immediately followed by a night figuring why
 the code doesn't work.